 Seward Hotels

-- Hotel Seward – A historic family-run hotel in a fantastic location downtown, within a 3-minute walk of Resurrection Bay, Seward Waterfront Park, and the Alaska SeaLife Center (and The Highliner!)
+- Hotel Seward: Historic family-run hotel in a fantastic location downtown, a 3-minute walk from Resurrection Bay, Seward Waterfront Park, the Alaska SeaLife Center, and The Highliner.

-- Resurrection Lodge on the Bay – If your heart is set on staying on the water, this is hands down the best place to stay in Seward!
-Itβs just south of downtown in the Lowell Point area, and offers a variety of room types, all with continental breakfast, a free shuttle, and unbeatable views.
+- Resurrection Lodge on the Bay: If your heart’s set on staying on the water, this is hands down the best place to stay in Seward!
+It’s just south of downtown in Lowell Point, and offers a variety of room types, all with continental breakfast, a free shuttle, and unbeatable views.

-- Trailhead Lodging – A no-frills lodge that helps you feel more like a local and less like a tourist, with onsite laundry, strong wi-fi, and a free shuttle.
-Itβs also right next to Resurrect Art Coffee House!
+- Trailhead Lodging: No-frills lodge that feels more ‘local’ and less ‘tourist,’ with onsite laundry, strong wi-fi, and a free shuttle.
+It’s also right next to Resurrect Art Coffee House!

-- Exit Glacier Lodge – Perfectly situated between Seward and Exit Glacier, and right across from the renowned Salmon Bake restaurant (the one with the famous tagline βCheap beer and lousy foodβ)
+- Exit Glacier Lodge: Perfectly situated between Seward and Exit Glacier, right across from the Salmon Bake restaurant (the one with the famous tagline “Cheap beer and lousy food”)

 Seward Vacation Rentals